BST: Badminton Stroke-type Transformer for Skeleton-based Action Recognition in Racket Sports: Method

 \begin{enumerate}[leftmargin=2em] \item Containing the second half of the pose and complete trajectory from the opponent's previous stroke, and the first half of the pose for the target stroke. \item Containing the second half of the pose and complete trajectory for the target stroke, and the first half of the pose from the opponent's next stroke. \item Containing the pose beginning in the second half of the opponent's next stroke, including its partial trajectory. \end{enumerate} Thus, our goal is achieved.
 This allows the downstream model to not only judge based on the actual target trajectory in stage 2 and understand the target player's common strategies after going through stage 1, but also infer the target stroke-type back from stage 3.
 The reason that stage 3 is shorter than stage 1, which means that $\epsilon$ cannot be set too large, is to preserve the characteristic of keeping the target hit frame close to the middle of the stroke clip under the ideal condition in the fixed-width strategy.
 In other words, the complete target pose information should be placed in the central area of the stroke clip (\cref{sub@fig:clipping_strategy-c}).
 Furthermore, the target trajectory information in stage 2 is also now nearly centrally located, as demonstrated in \cref{sub@fig:clipping_strategy-d}.
 In formal terms, we can define

 and a new stroke clip $\hat{C}^{(i)}_j$ in rally $R_i$ to be

 If the target stroke being classified is the first or last stroke in a rally, we set the lower or upper bound of the stroke clip to be the same value as used in \cref{eq:fixed_width_clipping}.
+More details are in the supplementary material.